LoLei/arctis-ctl/README.md

 ### Disclaimer
 :warning: This is a WIP.
 Only tested on the Arctis 5.
 (Literally hardcoded HID ID)
 Possibly in a non-working state at any given time.
 CLI will be exposed once everything is ~working~ stable.
+Different implementation using fork of `sibctrl` and `libusb1` can be found [here](https://github.com/LoLei/sibctrl).